pablott/property_list/README.md

 ## UI
 I have used Vue Material components.
 The blue star indicates a featured property.

+## Test
+I have added two basic tests for determining if the component is brought up and the output when the list is missing.

 ## Project setup (original vue-cli instructions)
 ```
 npm install